First lady, Muchel Obama, is seeking $10 donations to protect Obamacare, her husband's troubled health insurance system.

 And that's why you and I get so damn frustrated with Republicans falling for this, accepting the blame.

-They're the reasons for the partisanship, and then they have to fix it by agreeing with Democrats.
+And then they have to fix it by agreeing with Democrats.

-That's then the problem is the partisanship never goes away, does it?
+And then the problem is the partisanship never goes away, does it?

-The hatred of Republicans never goes away No matter what Republicans do.
+The hatred of Republicans never goes away, no matter what Republicans do.

 You couldn't get a bigger shout out than what Obama got from Chris Christie.